icon-project/documentation/score/writing-score.md

     ```

 4. Deploy the SampleToken
     Using `deploy` command in T-Bears, you can deploy the sample_token project with configuration `tbears_cli_config.json`.
-    T-Bears makes a zip file from the sample_token directory on the fly, and deploys it to the local server.
+    T-Bears makes a zip file from the sample_token directory on the fly and deploys it to the local server.
     ```console
     $ tbears deploy sample_token -c tbears_cli_config.json
     Send deploy request successfully.